-To register your car with the Department of Motor Vehicles, you will need the title from the seller transferred to your name.
+To register your car with the Department of Motor Vehicles, you’ll need the title from the seller transferred to your name.
 You will also need a complete inspection, depending on your state requirements.
 Insurance is also required, as is your ID and proof of address.

 Transferring the title requires additional paperwork.
 You will also need the Manufacturer’s Certificate of Origin, the current title from the previous owner, and the bill of sale.
-The bill of sale proves that it was purchased and lets the state know what was paid so it can charge appropriate fees or taxes.
+The bill of sale proves that it was purchased.
+It also lets the official bodies know what was paid so appropriate fees or taxes can be applied.

-When you buy from a dealership, you will be required to show proof of insurance before you drive the car off the lot.
+When you buy from a dealership, you’ll be required to show proof of insurance before you drive the car away.
 Financing at a dealership may also require that you have full coverage until your loan is paid off.
 If you purchase from a private seller, it is still essential to get your vehicle insured before you drive off.